Skip to main content

 const result: number =

-await prisma.$executeRaw`UPDATE User SET active = true WHERE emailValidated = true`
+await prisma.$executeRaw`UPDATE User SET active = true WHERE emailValidated = true`;

 The method is implemented as a tagged template, which allows you to pass a template literal where you can easily insert your variables.
 In turn, Prisma Client creates prepared statements that are safe from SQL injections:

-const emailValidated = true
+const emailValidated = true;

-const active = true
+const active = true;

 const result: number =

-await prisma.$executeRaw`UPDATE User SET active = ${active} WHERE emailValidated = ${emailValidated};`
+await prisma.$executeRaw`UPDATE User SET active = ${active} WHERE emailValidated = ${emailValidated};`;

 warning

 If you use string building to incorporate untrusted input into queries passed to this method, then you open up the possibility for SQL injection attacks.
 SQL injection attacks can expose your data to modification or deletion.
-The prefered mechanism would be to include the text of the query at the point that you run this method.
+The preferred mechanism would be to include the text of the query at the point that you run this method.
 For more information on this risk and also examples of how to prevent it, see the SQL injection prevention section below.

 Considerations